 In order to formulate its recommendations, the Netanyahu Commission needed data on personnel.
 However, at the time, there was no centralized data available.
 Indeed, Israel’s State Comptroller emphasized this deficiency in various reports on the Ministry of Health.
 In a report published at the time, Israel’s State Comptroller addressed the issue of staffing in the healthcare system, and mainly criticized the lack of an organized database of medical personnel.
+Regarding the lack of a database or detailed information on the healthcare system, the Commission also complained in its report that:

+[There was a] lack of qualified, clear, and unambiguous data on many key issues.
+However, as much as possible, the Commission used data from relevant government ministries—mainly the Ministries of Health and Finance—data from the government bureau of statistics and findings from the State Comptroller’s reports, and data collected by the Clalit HMO and other entities (1)

 The State Comptroller blamed the problems of the healthcare system on the lack of a medical staffing planning system in the Israeli Ministry of Health (11).
 In the following years, the State Comptroller would return to this issue and make similar criticisms.
 A 2003 State Comptroller’s report noted that nurses were the largest sector in the healthcare system—in 2001 there were 51,000 nurses in Israel compared to 45,000 in 1997.
 The same report also noted that nursing had changed in this period, in that the proportion of nurses with an academic degree had increased year-on-year while the number of practical nurses had remained constant, and thus their proportion within the overall workforce had shrunk.
 The State Comptroller noted that, in 1990, the Netanyahu Commission had recommended examining the trend toward academization in nursing in light of the costs involved and of doubts regarding its impact on the supply of nursing staff required by the Israeli healthcare system.
 The State Comptroller noted that, in the wake of the Commission’s recommendations, there had been several attempts to address the issue of academization but only in 2002 was a committee finally established to examine the benefits of academically qualified versus practical nursing staff in light of the recommendations of the Netanyahu Commission (12).

 The importance of academization in nursing is evidenced by many studies undertaken in the years that followed Israel’s healthcare reforms, the Commission’s recommendations, and the entry into force of the State Health Insurance Law in 1995.
 In a 2014 paper, Aiken and McHugh reported that in Israel, in line with trends worldwide, chronic morbidity was on the rise as a result of the aging population, and in this context, nurses were the mainstay of the healthcare system (13).